 We are committed to helping you reach your financial objectives.
 Whether you are buying your first home or considering your retirement investment choices, there are registered plans and services that can help you save for your goals on a tax assisted basis.
 Most registered plans are designed to help you save for retirement and manage your income stream in retirement.
-Your BMO financial professional has the experience and expertise to help you address any gaps with your investment and retirement planning goals.
+Our Investment Advisors have the experience and expertise to help you address any gaps with your investment and retirement planning goals.

 This guide provides an overview of the benefits of registered plans and how they fit into your financial situation.
-Your BMO financial professional can develop and implement a personalized financial plan, taking advantage of the benefits and strategies available through registered plans.
+Your BMO Nesbitt Burns Investment Advisor can develop and implement a personalized financial plan, taking advantage of the benefits and strategies available through registered plans.